by Texas Homesteader ~

 Finally I placed a heavy stone on top of the plastic bin.
-That will weigh down so Bailey can’t paw the lightweight bin away to get to the nest.
+That will weigh down the cover so Bailey can’t paw the lightweight bin away to get to the nest.

 Now all that’s left to do is wait until the kits grow up & leave the nest.
 Then I’ll lock them all out of the garden again.
 Thankfully it shouldn’t take long.

 About a week or so later as I was in the garden I saw the kits were starting to explore outside the nest and outside their protective enclosure too.
 It looks like there are three of them and they’re still tiny but growing fast.